cykod/Webiva/README.markdown

 Resources
 ---------

-http://www.webiva.org should have all the latest details on the open-source release of Webiva. http://www.webiva.net is your resource for documentation and community forums
+The [Webiva.org Open-source Site](http://www.webiva.org) should have all the latest details on the open-source release of Webiva.
+The [Weibva.net Community Site](http://www.webiva.net) is your resource for documentation and community forums The [Webiva.com Hosted CMS](http://www.webiva.com) is a SaaS hosted version of Webiva.

 Contact
 -------